keywoongbae/My-Daily-Research/README.md

 <hr>

-## Research on the robustness of Diffusion Generative models
+## Research on the robustness of Diffusion Generative models (Inha University)

 ### 2023-04-06